Frequently Asked Questions About the ParaPro Assessment

 - How are scores reported to the state?

 In November of each year, states adopting the assessment will receive an Annual Summary Report for the previous testing year.
-States will also be able to view examinee scores for the computer-delivered assessment on the secure website.
+States will also be able to view examinee scores on the secure website.

 After finishing the test, test takers see their unofficial score displayed on the computer screen.
 Two weeks later, ETS mails the test taker an official score report.
 During that two-week period, ETS rescores all ParaPro tests as part of quality-control procedures.
 If there's a change in any test taker's score as a result of this quality-control check, ETS reports the new score (which may be higher or lower) to the test taker and to the original score recipient.